 About Me

-I am a third-year PhD student in Applied Probability and Machine Learning at Sorbonne Université, within the LPSM laboratory, under the supervision of Claire Boyer (Université Paris-Saclay), Sylvain Le Corff (Sorbonne Université), Vincent Lemaire (Sorbonne Université) and Antonio Ocello (ENSAE Paris / CREST).
-My PhD is funded by the Institut des Sciences du Calcul et des Données.
+I am a third-year PhD student in Applied Probability and Machine Learning at Sorbonne Université, within the LPSM laboratory.
+My PhD is supervised by Claire Boyer (Université Paris-Saclay), Sylvain Le Corff (Sorbonne Université), Vincent Lemaire (Sorbonne Université), and Antonio Ocello (ENSAE Paris / CREST).
+It is funded by the Institut des Sciences du Calcul et des Données.

 Short Bio

-Before starting my PhD, I completed graduate studies in the social sciences — specialized in economics — where I developed a strong interest in the mathematical foundations of modeling uncertainty.
-This curiosity led me to pursue further training in probability theory, statistics, and machine learning, eventually leading to my current PhD on diffusion models.
+Before starting my PhD, I completed graduate studies in the social sciences, with a specialization in economics, where I developed a strong interest in the mathematical foundations of modeling and uncertainty.
+This curiosity led me to pursue further training in probability theory, statistics, and machine learning, eventually leading to my current PhD work on diffusion models.

 Research Interests